-Before undertaking studies with his current voice teacher Gerald Martin Moore, Philip completed his Diploma in Operatic Performance with Honours at the University of Toronto where he studied with Jo-Anne Bentley.
-He also holds a B.A.H. in Drama and a B.A.Minor in Music from Queen’s University.
+Before undertaking studies with his current voice teacher Ronald Raines, Philip completed his Diploma in Operatic Performance with Honours at the University of Toronto where he studied with Jo-Anne Bentley.
+He also holds a B.A.H. in Drama and a B.A.Minor in Music from Queen’s University, studying voice with Bruce Kelly.
 In 2011 he received the Galaxie Musique Rising Star Award, the IVAI Silverman Scholarship, and a Canada Council for the Arts Travel Grant.
-Philip received an Honourable Mention from the Ottawa Choral Society New Discoveries Series in 2012.
+Philip received an Honourable Mention from the Ottawa Choral Society New Discoveries Series in 2012 and 2014.
 He was awarded the Prix Lyrique Allemand and the Prix Lyrique Giuseppe Verdi-Raoul Blouin from Jeunes Ambassadeurs Lyriques, of which he is a three-time laureate.
-Philip is an alumnus of the Banff Centre for the Arts, the International Vocal Arts Institute (Virginia, Tel Aviv, and Montreal), the Centre for Opera Studies in Italy, and the Queen of Puddings Songs and Scenes Program.
-He was a Sidgwick Scholar for the Toronto Orpheus Choir under the baton of Robert Cooper.
-Upcoming performances include a Rodgers and Hammerstein concert with Chorus Niagara, Polydorus in Berlioz's L'enfance du Christ with the Orchestre Symphonique de Montréal, Motor Cop in Heggie's Dead Man Walking, and Guglielmo in Mozart's Così fan tutte.
-For more information, please visit www.philipkalmanovitch.com.
+Philip is an alumnus of the Banff Centre for the Arts, the International Vocal Arts Institute (Virginia, Tel Aviv, and Montreal), the Centre for Opera Studies in Italy, the Queen of Puddings Songs and Scenes Program, and received training in an exchange with the Bayerische Staatsoper Opernstudio.
+He was a Sidgwick Scholar for the Toronto Orpheus Choir under the direction of Robert Cooper, was a soloist at Trinity St. Paul’s in Toronto, and is currently a soloist at the historic First Presbyterian Church in New York City.